Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Application

-All materials must be submitted electronically using MyGrad Program.
+All materials must be submitted electronically through the MyGrad Program.
 No exceptions will be made.
 If all application materials are not submitted via MGP, the application will be considered incomplete and will not be reviewed.

-• How does your department promote dialoguing across difference (e.g. workshops, discussions, series, Equity Progress Tool)?
+• How does your department promote dialoguing across difference (e.g. workshops, discussions, series, Excellence Progress Tool)?

-• Does your department take advantage of Graduate School programming and/or field-specific programming and resources to further diversity, equity, inclusion and justice (DEIJ) efforts?
+• Does your department take advantage of Graduate School programming and/or field-specific programming and resources that center inclusion and belonging?
 If so, describe how.

 Mentorship of Graduate Students (2,000 character limit for each question)

-• Describe if, and how, faculty are encouraged, supported and/or measured in mentoring graduate students whose research, work, and/or service demonstrates their sustained commitment to underrepresented communities.
+• Describe if, and how, faculty are encouraged, supported and/or measured in mentoring graduate students whose research, work, and/or service demonstrates their sustained commitment to community-centered work.

-• How are faculty/staff being prepared to best meet the needs of all students as demographics change?
+• How are faculty/staff being prepared to best meet the needs of all students?
 How is this preparation and its efficacy being measured?

 Departmental Funding Match (2,000 character limit)